damianbaar/local-aws/README.md

-POC to spinup `localstack` and some deployment tools (i.e. `aws-cdk`) - to have testable playground for infrustructure.
+POC to spinup `localstack` and `pulumi` - to have testable playground for infrustructure.

 ### Before start
 #### Prerequisites